daveredrum/ScanRefer/README.md

 </table>

 If you would like to try out the pre-trained models, please download the model weights and extract the folder to `outputs/`.
 Note that the results are higher than before because of a few iterations of code refactoring and bug fixing.

-## Changelog
-11/11/2020: Updated paper with the improved results due to bug fixing.

-11/05/2020: Released pre-trained weights.

-08/08/2020: Fixed the issue with `lib/box_util.py`.

-08/03/2020: Fixed the issue with `lib/solver.py` and `script/eval.py`.

-06/16/2020: Fixed the issue with multiview features.

-01/31/2020: Fixed the issue with bad tokens.

-01/21/2020: Released the ScanRefer dataset.

 ## Citation